 The anime follows the story of Narumi, a yaoi otaku, and Hirotaka, a hardcore gamer, who start dating.
 The series explores the complexities of romantic relationships between people with intense otaku passions.

-List of anime available on Amazon Prime
+List of Animes available on Amazon Prime

-Animes about Otaku Industry
+Animes about the Otaku Industry

 “Eromanga Sensei” explores the world of light novels through the life of Masamune Izumi, a high school student and light novel author.
 His world is shaken when he discovers that his anonymous illustrator, “Eromanga Sensei,” is actually his reclusive sister, Sagiri.

-Hitorigoto - claris - Eromanga Sensei
+Hitorigoto – ClariS – Eromanga Sensei

-"Saenai Heroine no Sodatekata" follows the life of Tomoya Aki, an otaku who dreams of creating the perfect dating game.
-He recruits several girls from his school, each with unique abilities in art, writing, and music, to help with his project.
-The anime delves into the creative process of bishoujo games (dating games), highlighting the difficulties and dedication required, while also exploring the social and romantic dynamics within the group.
+“Saenai Heroine no Sodatekata” follows the life of Tomoya Aki, an otaku who dreams of creating the perfect dating game.
+He recruits several girls from his school, each with unique skills in art, writing, and music, to help with his project.
+The anime dives into the creative process of bishoujo games (dating games), highlighting the difficulties and dedication required, while also exploring the social and romantic dynamics within the group.

-Fantasy and Supernatural Otaku Anime
+Fantasy and Supernatural Otaku Animes

-"No Game No Life" follows the siblings Sora and Shiro, invincible gamers who are transported to a world where everything is decided by games.
+“No Game No Life” follows siblings Sora and Shiro, unbeatable gamers who are transported to a world where everything is decided by games.
 They use their intellect and gaming skills to challenge the laws of this world and achieve their ultimate goal.
 The series is a celebration of gaming and intelligence, with references to otaku culture and games, highlighting strategy and wit over brute force.

-Other Animes involving Otaku
+Other Animes Involving Otaku

 • Otaku no Video;